 All library records relating to an individual patron’s use of the library and its resources are considered confidential.
-Those records may be consulted and used by library staff in the course of carrying out library operations, but they will not be disclosed to others except upon the request or consent of the library user, or pursuant to subpoena, court order, or other legal requirements.
+Those records may be consulted and used by authorized library staff in the course of carrying out library operations, but they will not be disclosed to others except upon the request or consent of the library user, or pursuant to subpoena, court order, or other legal requirements.
 If CUNY Libraries receive a law enforcement request for patron records, then CUNY Libraries will forward that request to the applicable college’s legal counsel.
 To better protect the privacy of library patrons, the CUNY Office of Library Services has procedures in place that minimize the retention of library patron records.

 We make every effort to protect each patron’s right to privacy and confidentiality with respect to information sought or received and resources consulted, borrowed, acquired, or transmitted.
 However, CUNY Libraries—both individually and collectively—license many information resources from vendors.
 In the process of negotiating licenses with vendors, CUNY Libraries should, with the assistance of the Office of the General Counsel, exclude licensing language that may permit the vendor to sell or otherwise provide user data to third parties without permission from the licensing library.

 Please note that individual campus libraries may have adopted additional privacy statements, which should be posted on campus library websites.

 February 2016; December 2016 (rev.); January 2019 (rev.)